knopkem/asn1_parser/asn1_web_decoder/README.md

 The core decoder is written in Rust and compiled to WebAssembly:
 - Parses PEM format
 - Decodes DER-encoded ASN.1 structures
-- Outputs JSON tree structure
+- Outputs JSON tree structure with byte offsets
 - Uses `wasm-bindgen` for JavaScript interop
+- Provides `pem_to_hex()` function for hex view

-### Web Interface (`www/`)
+### React Application (`www/`)

+Modern React 18 application with Material-UI:
+- **Components**:
-- `index.html`: Main page structure
+  - `App.jsx`: Main application with state management
-- `styles.css`: Modern, responsive styling
-- `app.js`: JavaScript application logic and tree rendering
+  - `InputDialog.jsx`: Modal dialog for PEM input
+  - `OutputSection.jsx`: Tree view panel
+  - `HexViewSection.jsx`: Hex dump panel
+  - `TreeNode.jsx`: Recursive tree node component
+  - `HexView.jsx`: Color-coded hex display with auto-scroll
+- **Build System**: Vite for fast development and optimized production builds
+- **Styling**: Material-UI components with custom theme
+- **State Management**: React hooks (useState, useEffect, useRef)
+- **WASM Integration**: Direct import of generated bindings

+### Build Output

+After building, `www/dist/` contains:
+- Optimized JavaScript bundle (~379KB, ~120KB gzipped)
-- `pkg/`: Generated WebAssembly module and bindings (created during build)
+- WebAssembly module (~95KB)
+- HTML and assets
+- Ready for static hosting

 ## Deployment

-The `www/` directory (after building) contains a complete static website that can be deployed to:
+The `www/dist/` directory (after building) contains a complete static website that can be deployed to:
-- GitHub Pages
+- GitHub Pages (automated via Actions)
 - Netlify
 - Vercel
 - Any static hosting service
 - Local HTTP server

-Simply copy the entire `www/` directory to your hosting service.
+Simply copy the entire `www/dist/` directory to your hosting service.

 ### GitHub Pages (Automated)

-This repository includes a GitHub Actions workflow that automatically builds and deploys the web application to GitHub Pages:
+This repository includes a GitHub Actions workflow that automatically builds and deploys to GitHub Pages:

 1. The workflow is triggered on pushes to the `main` branch
 2. It builds the WebAssembly module from Rust source
+3. Installs Node.js dependencies and builds the React app
-3. Deploys the `www/` directory to GitHub Pages
+4. Deploys the `www/dist/` directory to GitHub Pages

 To enable GitHub Pages for your fork:
 1. Go to your repository Settings → Pages